YousefBahgat/Conway-s-Game-of-Life/README.md

 # Info:
-this is the <Conway-s-Game-of-Life> implemented using OpenGL & GLUT (OpenGL Utility Toolkit).
+this is <Conway-s-Game-of-Life> implemented using OpenGL & GLUT (OpenGL Utility Toolkit).